-Summary: The Intellectual Property Law Section should be commended for its efforts in reaching gender equity in its Membership and Leadership.
-The Section also has matched or exceeded racial diversity in section membership and leadership compared to NYSBA
+Summary: The Intellectual Property Law Section should is for its efforts in reaching gender equity in its Members, Leaders and Executive Committee.
+The Section also has matched or exceeded racial diversity in section membership and leadership compared to NYSBA membership.
+However, the higher percentage of Asian members is not reflected in percentages of leadership positions.